 Your gift to the Texas Women’s Foundation’s helps provide Texas women with access to safe and affordable reproductive healthcare options.
 This is a critical and timely need for women in our state.

 For this initiative, contributions to this initiative will support Texas Women’s Foundation and its grantees.
-If you have questions about the Reproductive Freedom Initiative or about this designation of funds, please contact Katharine Weaver at KWeaver@txwf.org.
+If you have questions about the Reproductive Freedom Initiative or about this designation of funds, please contact Jeanne Heinen at JHeinen@txwf.org.

 Click below to support reproductive freedom through the TXWF Health Care Access Fund